Louann Salt

 The Louann Salt is a widespread evaporite formation that formed in the Gulf of Mexico during the Callovian in the mid Jurassic.
 The Louann formed in a rift as the South American and North American Plates separated, from an embayment of the Pacific Ocean.
-The Louann underlies much of the northern Gulf coast from Texas to the Florida panhandle and extends beneath large areas of the Gulf coastal plain of Mississippi, Louisiana and Texas.
+The Louann underlies much of the northern Gulf Coast from Texas to the Florida panhandle and extends beneath large areas of the Gulf Coastal Plain of Mississippi, Louisiana and Texas.

-The Campeche Salt or Isthmian Salt is the contemporaneous salt layer that developed on the south margin of the Gulf rift.
-It extends from Campeche, Mexico north along the west margin of the Campeche Bank north of the Yucatan Peninsula.
+The Campeche Salt or Isthmian Salt is the contemporaneous salt layer that developed on the south margin of the rift.
+It extends from Campeche, Mexico, north along the west margin of the Campeche Bank north of the Yucatan Peninsula.
 The Orca Basin is a distinctive brine pool on the Louisiana continental shelf.

-One of the many salt domes derived from the Louann was the site of the Spindletop oil strike near Beaumont, Texas in 1901.
+One of the many salt domes derived from the Louann was the site of the Spindletop oil strike near Beaumont, Texas, in 1901.